 Other patients might suffer symptoms that exist above the lumbar spine, including middle or upper back pain, neck pain or deficits in the muscular functionality in the arms.
 Some patients will suffer neurological tingling or numbness in the upper torso or arms in lieu of, or in addition to, pain.
 These symptoms might be demonstrated in other positions as well, but are definitively exacerbated by seated posture.

-Causes of Spinal Stenosis Sitting
+Causes of Stenosis Pain When Seated

 Lumbar stenosis should be helped by sitting and since lumbar stenosis is the working diagnosis, it is logical that patients who find themselves in this position are either misdiagnosed or only partially diagnosed correctly.
 There are 3 main possibilities that explain seated-related symptoms in lumbar central stenosis sufferers: